SceneGate/Yarhl/docs/articles/Mastering-Yarhl.md

 The node [`Name`](xref:Yarhl.FileSystem.NavigableNode{Yarhl.FileSystem.Node}.Name) must be unique.
 You can also get the full path to the node in this new virtual filesystem.
 That is, if you have a _root_ node with name `MyRoot` and you add a node `Node1`, the [`Path`](xref:Yarhl.FileSystem.NavigableNode{Yarhl.FileSystem.Node}.Path) property for `Node1` will be `/MyRoot/Node1`.

 Ah, one more thing before I forget.
 Regular files in your disk have some bytes associated, right?
 Well, in the case of nodes they have a [Format](#implementing-file-formats) that we were talking before.
 That is, it doesn't have to have bytes but it could be a type to represent image, texture, text, font, ...
 The actual type of the node.
 For instance, let's say we create a node from a disk file, it will have a `BinaryFormat` because for now it's just a bunch of bytes.
 But if those bytes store a set of menu texts, we could transform its format and associate its actual content type: `MenuSentences`.
-To the node [`Format`](xref:Yarhl.FileSystem.Node.Format*) property you can set any type that inhertis the [`Format`](xref:Yarhl.FileFormat.Format) class.
+To the node [`Format`](xref:Yarhl.FileSystem.Node.Format*) property you can set any type that implements the [`IFormat`](xref:Yarhl.FileFormat.IFormat) interface.

 By the way, there is a property to get the inner `DataStream` when the format of the node is a `BinaryFormat`: [`Stream`](xref:Yarhl.FileSystem.Node.Stream).
 It will return `null` if the type is not `BinaryFormat`.
 We added it because to do cool things like: